Sunday, December 22, 2024

 Government bonds and taxes

-Experts interviewed by Apostrophe generally agree that the missing amounts could, at least in part, be obtained through domestic borrowing.
+Experts interviewed by Apostrophe generally agree that the missing amounts could be, at least in part, raised through domestic borrowing.

 The methods of financing the budget deficit are known, and they were already used by the Ukrainian government in 2014-2015, ” Oleg Getman, coordinator of the expert groups of the Economic Expert Platform, said in a comment to the publication. — The state can issue domestic (state) loan bonds and thus cover the needs of the budget.
 This method leads to an increase in the debt burden on the budget, but at the same time makes it possible to cover current needs .”